fusioninventory/documentation/docs/ FusionInventory_agent/Packaging/git_windows.md

----
-layout: single
-title: How to setup a FusionInventory agent on windows from sources
+# How to setup a FusionInventory agent on windows from sources
----

-# How to setup a FusionInventory Agent on Windows from sources

 ## Get Perl